-an economically significant rule and does not create an environmental risk to health or risk to safety that may disproportionately affect children.
+We have analyzed this rule under Executive Order 13045, Protection of Children from Environmental Health Risks and Safety Risks.
+This rule is not economically significant and does not cause an environmental risk to health or risk to safety that may disproportionately affect children.